hheidy0463/avottraction/README.md

    git pull starter main
    ```

-6. Send Vivek and Heidy the link to your repo via Messenger or iMessage
+6. Send Vivek and Heidy the link to your repo via iMessage

 </details>